nikpag/myCharts/README.md

 Your charts are saved on the cloud, so you can access them from anywhere.

-You can download them as png, pdf or svg:
+You can download them as png, pdf, svg or html:

 <p align="center">
   <img src="images/show-charts-demo.gif" width="100%"/>